Purpose of this policy

 Principals may consider some or all of the considerations listed, depending on the circumstances of their school.
 Principals must not have regard to their own personal views about religion or their personal religious beliefs or practices in making a decision to offer, or not to offer, or to cease offering SRI.

 In a school where SRI is currently offered, the principal may consider publishing a notice in the school newsletter to provide an opportunity for feedback prior to making a decision about the provision or not of the program.
 A record should be kept of the process taken and the reasons for making such a decision.
+The Department's decision-making template (docx - 69.97kb) should be used for this purpose.

 If SRI is offered at a school, the Principal must ensure that students do not attend for more than 30 minutes per week and that SRI is offered either at lunchtime or in the hour before or the hour after school.